dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Now that your workflow has been added, any time there is a push to a branch on GitHub for this repository that has a ``/.dockstore.yml``, it is automatically updated on Dockstore!
 Anytime there is a deletion of a branch on GitHub that has a ``/.dockstore.yml``, the version is removed from Dockstore.

-.. tip:: Since the workflows field is an array, this file supports multiple workflows on Dockstore stemming from the same repository on GitHub.
-This is useful if you store a lot of your workflows in the same GitHub repository.
-This is achieved by setting a different value for the name field for each entry (corresponding to the workflow name of the entry).

 .. important:: The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.